srl-labs/nokia-evpn-lab/README.md

 ### Overlay
 MP-BGP is used to provide overlay connectivity between the routers, and to therefore exchange EVPN routes.
-A Layer-2 service is defined on the leafs, it gives access to a multi-homed node.
+A Layer-2 service is defined on the leafs, it gives access to two multi-homed nodes.
 Multi-homing with EVPN requires the advertisement of Ethernet Auto-Discovery routes between leafs and up to the DCGWs.
 Those routes can be seen with the commands provided below.

 #### Leaf 1 (SR Linux)
 <pre>